 The application cycle opens in November for the following academic year, beginning with summer programs.
 The application

 deadline is in January.
 FEA strongly encourages students to apply who represent a group that is traditionally

 underrepresented in education abroad.
 Those groups include, but are not limited to:

 First-generation college students

 Students with disabilities

 As a benefit to clients or their dependents, Everence offers 42 scholarships each academic year, ranging from $750-$2,000.
 Successful candidates demonstrate excellence in academic scholarship as well as volunteerism and leadership contributions to their school or community.
-Applications for 2019-2020 will be available in November.
+Applications for the coming academic year will be available in November.
 For more information, visit the .